ACG: Action Coherence Guidance for Flow-based Vision-Language-Action models: Experiments

 \subsection{Experimental Setup}

 \paragraph{Benchmarks}

 We evaluate our method on two simulation benchmarks and one real-world benchmark.
 The simulation benchmarks are drawn from open-source suites for tabletop manipulation, as illustrated in \Cref{fig:3_exps_setup}.
 RoboCasa~\cite{robocasa} spans seven manipulation skill domains with a total of 24 tasks, while DexMimicGen~\cite{jiang2025dexmimicgen} provides diverse bimanual manipulation tasks across multiple embodiments.
 For real-world evaluation, we conducted two pick-and-place tasks with SO-101~\cite{so101}: Three Strawberries and Tic-Tac-Toe.
 In Three Strawberries, performance is scored by the number of strawberries placed, one (33.3\%), two (66.7\%), or three (100\%).
 In Tic-Tac-Toe, performance is divided equally between picking (50\%) and placing (50\%) the pieces, following previous literature~\cite{jang2025dreamgen}.
-Every experiment is conducted three times to report standard deviation, with 24 trials for simulation and 10 trials for real-world experiments (\ie, 72 and 30 trials in total).
+Every experiment is conducted three times to report standard deviation, with 24 trials for simulation and 10 trials for real-world experiments.

 \paragraph{Implementation Details}